Canadian Institute of Actuaries: Governance

 The Board manages the work of the Institute.
 In accordance with the Institute’s Bylaws, six councils perform specific duties and report to the Board annually.
 Councils inform the Board of important initiatives.
 The Board’s focus is on strategic management, not operational issues.
 It approves council membership and appointment of certain committees.
 It also sets membership fees and the operating budget for the Institute.

 The Board supports councils, committees, and task forces to act on technical and professional issues.
 It also exercises due diligence on the activities of the councils.

 Membership

-A person may apply for membership in the Institute as an Associate (ACIA), a Fellow (FCIA), an Affiliate, or a Correspondent.
+A person may apply for membership in the Institute as an Associate (ACIA), a Fellow (FCIA), a Student, or a Candidate.
 Full details of the examinations, courses, and other steps that are required are available on the CIA's website.

 Since September 2012, the CIA has operated a University Accreditation Program that provides students with the option of completing some ACIA requirements through their actuarial science degree.

 The CIA recognizes actuarial credentials earned from several other actuarial organizations around the world that enable associates and fellows of those organizations to qualify for CIA membership upon meeting a few additional requirements.

 In 2022, the CIA launched a new education program that does not rely on the education or examinations of any other actuarial body.